FUNMIIB/Kickstarter-analysis/README.md

 * Most successful campaigns occur in May and June.

 #### "Conclusion"
-1. The mean campaign goal is around 4000 pounds which is outside of the range of outliers for the amount pledged
+1. The mean campaign goal is around 4000 pounds
+2. This is outside of the range of outliers for the amount pledged

+##### "Recommendation"
-2. Louise should try getting her play produced for less than 4000 pounds.
+- Louise should try getting her play produced for less than 4000 pounds.

 ![Category statistics](/Users/funmi-macbook/Desktop/Class folder/Class work_1_images_Category statistics.png)